Published by Lookforzebras

 Length: 2 weeks

 Climate change has profound impacts on health, including food insecurity, degraded air quality, civil unrest, and changes in vector-borne disease.
-This course explores the physiologic, ecologic, and social interactions resulting in these impacts and provides a foundation in climate medicine and skills in science communication, policy, and advocacy.
+In particular, this course explores the intricate physiologic, ecologic, and social interactions that result in these impacts.
+Additionally, it provides a comprehensive foundation in climate medicine, along with essential skills in science communication, policy, and advocacy.

 4. Expanding Wikiproject Medicine